stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 If any of the above are false, then there is _no way_ that the block can be valid, and it is dropped.

-Once an block passes this initial test, it is queued up for processing.
-Blocks remain in this queue until there exists a chain tip to which to append the block (where the chain tip in this case refers both to the parent anchored block and parent microblock).
+Once an block passes this initial test, it is queued up for processing in a "staging" database.
+Blocks remain in this staging database until there exists a chain tip to which to append the block (where the chain tip in this case refers both to the parent anchored block and parent microblock).